 STAMP (STAndards-based Measurement of Proficiency) is a web-based test that is an option for high school students to earn academic credits for language proficiency.
 Students should be native English speakers or ESL students with high intermediate to advanced English.
 Application with parent signature is required at time of test.

-Virtual scholars is a free online credit recovery program offered as a class at Wilson to students who have received a “D” or “F”grade and need to improve their grade.
+Virtual scholars is a free online credit recovery program offered as a class at IBW to students who have received a “D” or “F”grade and need to improve their grade.
 See your counselor to sign up.

 Saturday Academy offers a broad range of hands-on classes and camps during the school year and school vacations.
 Courses include topics in science, engineering, writing, college entrance test prep, programming, art, filmmaking, and more.

 The ASE Program provides a full summertime work experience beginning with the application process and interview skill training.
 Successful applicants are selected by ASE mentors and gain professional experience while working as interns with mentor scientists and engineers from industry, university, non-profit and government agencies.
 Applications due in late February.